totoyblack/Sally-s-Catering-System/README.md

 # Sally's Catering Website

-A simple PHP-based website for Sally's Catering, developed with HTML, CSS, JavaScript, and PHP running on a XAMPP local server.
-The website integrates with Railway for cloud-based backend services to handle contact form and order submissions.
+A simple website for Sally's Catering, developed using HTML, CSS, and JavaScript.
+The frontend runs locally (e.g., via XAMPP or any static server), with Railway used for cloud integration to handle contact form and order submissions.

 ## Project Overview

-This website includes:
+This website offers:
-- Homepage
+- Homepage showcasing Sally's Catering
-- Menu and services
+- Menu and services pages
-- Contact form
+- Contact form for orders and inquiries
-- Railway integration for order/inquiry submission
+- Cloud integration with Railway
-- Responsive design using HTML and CSS
+- Responsive design built with HTML and CSS for all devices

 ## Technologies Used

-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript for frontend development
-- PHP (via XAMPP server)
-- Railway (cloud integration)
+- Railway for cloud integration of form submissions
-- Git & GitHub (version control)
+- Git & GitHub for version control

 ## Folder Structure
-Sallyscaterings/
-├── index.php
-├── about.php
-├── contact.php
-├── menu.php
-├── railway.html
-├── /css
-├── /js
-├── /images
-└── README.md

 CLOUD-BASED SERVICE LINK : https://sally-s-catering-system-production.up.railway.app